sainnhe/gruvbox-material/README.md

 </details>

-This color scheme uses the `material` palette by default, but you can use a global variable to switch to another palette.
+This color scheme uses the `material` palette by default, you can use a global variable to switch to another palette.

 ### Features